What is the recovery course?

 The recovery course is open to anyone struggling with any addiction or compulsive behaviour, including drugs, alcohol, gambling, Internet, food, pornography, and self-harming.

 The course runs for fifteen weeks and each session includes a teaching video and testimony, and quality time in single-sex groups to explore the twelve steps and gain knowledge and skills about addiction and how to beat it.

 How can I find out more?

-You can find out more and join the next online recovery course which starts in March by visiting our dedicated online course page below.
+You can find out more and join the next online recovery course by contacting us by email at firstname.lastname@example.org

 "Light transforms our understanding, confession is how we turn on the light"